fluxninja/aperture/docs/content/references/configuration/policy.md

 <dt>dry_run</dt>
 <dd>

-(bool) Decides whether to run the pod autoscaler in dry-run mode.
-Dry run mode ensures that no scaling is invoked by this autoscaler.
+(bool) Decides whether to run the pod scaler in dry-run mode.
+Dry run mode ensures that no scaling is invoked by this pod scaler.
-Useful for observing the behavior of Auto Scaler without disrupting any real traffic.
+Useful for observing the behavior of Scaler without disrupting any real traffic.

 </dd>
 </dl>

-### PodAutoscalerScaleActuatorIns {#pod-autoscaler-scale-actuator-ins}
+### HorizontalPodScalerScaleActuatorIns {#horizontal-pod-scaler-scale-actuator-ins}

-Inputs for the PodAutoscaler component.
+Inputs for the HorizontalPodScaler component.

 #### Properties